SethMMorton/natsort/docs/source/howitworks.rst

    library, so if *that* is broken (like it is on BSD and OSX) then :mod:`locale` is broken in Python.
 #.
 Because of a bug in legacy Python (i.e. Python 2), there is no uniform way to use
-   the :mod:`locale` sorting functionality between legacy Python and Python.
+   the :mod:`locale` sorting functionality between legacy Python and Python 3.
 #.
 People have differing opinions of how capitalization should affect word order.
 #.
 There is no built-in way to handle locale-dependent thousands separators
    and decimal points *robustly*.
 #.
 Proper handling of Unicode is complicated.
 #.
 Proper handling of :mod:`locale` is complicated.

-Easily over half of the the code in :mod:`natsort` in some way dealing with some aspect of :mod:`locale` or basic case handling.
+Easily over half of the the code in :mod:`natsort` is in some way dealing with some aspect of :mod:`locale` or basic case handling.
 It would have been impossible to get right without a `really good`_ `testing strategy`_.